RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

-Either install Python from the Microsoft Store or download and install from Python.org web site
+Either install Python from the Microsoft Store or
+Download and install from the Python.org web site

 From Microsoft Store
 Run a command in Windows by pressing the keyboard key combination